jentery/engl425/index.md

 Select at least three panels from *Ms. Marvel* that demonstrate what makes comics (or at least *this* comic) interesting or unique.
 You may want to scan, photocopy, photograph, or somehow capture each of them as an image file.
 Now approach your selection with the following scenario in mind . . .

 Imagine you are in Victoria, teaching students in [Literary Studies 12](https://curriculum.gov.bc.ca/curriculum/english-language-arts/12/literary-studies) (English Language Arts) about comics and, more specifically, how to define them.
-You have decided to rely on *Ms. Marvel* for examples, and---to start everyone on the same page---you assume the students have never studied (or even read) comics, including superhero comics.
+You have decided to rely on *Ms. Marvel* for examples, and---to start with everyone on the same page---you assume the students have never studied (or even read) comics, including superhero comics.
 The students will read *Ms. Marvel*, Vol. 1: *No Normal* prior to discussing it with you.

-Now write a short plan (500 words plus at least three panels from *Ms. Marvel*) to engage Literary Studies 12 students in:
+Now write a short plan (500 words plus at least three panels from *Ms. Marvel*) for a 30-minute workshop to engage Literary Studies 12 students in:

 1. Trying to define "comics" by way of specific panels from *Ms. Marvel*.
 Here, you might want to recall our conversations on January 18th.
 2. Grasping some key elements of comics and how they work.
 Again, our conversations on January 18th might be relevant here.